 The following are just selected publications, more titles can be found by searching our online catalog

-Check what is the appropriate citation style for the paper, for example MLA.
+Check what is the preferred citation style for the paper (MLA, Chicago, etc.).

 See Purdue Online Writing Lab's great resource on general guidelines and how to cite different kinds of works.